Illinois Apartment Loans

 - Fixed rate terms.
 Freddie Mac offers fixed rates of 5, 7, and 10 years, followed by an adjustable period.
 These loans are called Hybrid/Adjustables.
 Loans have a 20 year term and a 30 year amortization schedule.

 Freddie Mac is a government sponsored agency that offers incredible financing solutions to investors looking for apartment loans.
 They provide both fixed rate and floating rate multifamily loans to acquire or refinance a wide variety of multifamily properties.
 These apartment building loans are used to finance properties such as market-rate apartments, student housing, senior housing, and affordable housing.
 While Freddie Mac has always been one of the industry's most aggressive financing source for larger apartment loans, Fannie Mae used to really dominate the smaller balance market.
-However, over the last 7 years, Freddie Mac has rolled out their Freddie Mac Small Balance Multifamily Loan program to compete with Fannie Mae in the small balance market.
+However, in 2014, Freddie Mac launched their Freddie Mac Small Balance Multifamily Loan program to compete with Fannie Mae in the small balance market.
 For eligible borrowers, Chicago Freddie Mac Multifamily loans offer some of the best terms and rates in the market.
 However, qualifying for Freddie Mac loans requires that the borrower and property both meet a high standard set by Freddie Mac.
 Borrowers must typically meet a threshold for net worth and liquidity and properties must be cash flowing with at least 90% occupancy for 90 days.

 Freddie Mac’s Illinois Multifamily Loan Programs offer many unique and beneficial features for apartment purchases and refinances, with a minimum loan size of $1,000,000.
 The loan application process is simple and streamlined.
 As an example, tax returns for the borrower and the property are not required.
 Loans typically close in 45 days and the program has much lower costs than other government or agency programs.
 These apartment building loans are non-recourse, which means that the borrower is not required to guarantee payments personally.
 Prepayment penalties are flexible, ranging from yield maintenance to soft stepdown.
 Perhaps the best feature of these multifamily loans is that Freddie Mac offers a free rate hold for 45 days from application.
 If rates change during the processing period, the loan rate is automatically held from the date of application.